fayimora/brutehack-frontend/README.md

 - Clone this repository
 - run `npm install -g bower`
 - run `npm install`
-- run `grunt server` or `grunt server:dist` to run a built version of the project
+- run `grunt server` or `grunt server:dist` to run a built version of the application.

 ## Contributing